GoogleCloudPlatform/functions-framework-cpp/examples/site/testing_storage/README.md

 gsutil mb -p "${GOOGLE_CLOUD_PROJECT}" "gs://${BUCKET_NAME}"
 ```

-Then change the bucket to publish all changes to a Cloud Pub/Sub topic, this
+Then change the bucket to publish all changes to a Cloud Pub/Sub topic.
+This
 command will create the topic if needed, and assign the right permissions:

 ```shell